Thomas Beaver Free Library and Danville YMCA

-Thomas Beaver Free Library and Danville YMCA is a historic library and YMCA located at Danville, Montour County, Pennsylvania.
-The two attached buildings were built in 1886.
+Thomas Beaver Free Library and Danville YMCA is a historic library and former YMCA located at Danville, Montour County, Pennsylvania.
+The two attached buildings were built starting in 1886 and ending in 1888.
 They are 2 1/2-story, sandstone buildings with slate roofs in a combined Queen Anne / Second Empire style.
 The buildings feature an octagonal cupola, corbelled stone chimneys, a hipped roof tower, and terra cotta ornament.

 It was added to the National Register of Historic Places in 1987.